randy-rebucas/lingkod-ph/docs/payment-system-implementation-complete.md

 ## Overview

-The Lingkod PH payment system has been fully implemented and enhanced with comprehensive validation, retry mechanisms, monitoring, and security features.
+The LocalPro payment system has been fully implemented and enhanced with comprehensive validation, retry mechanisms, monitoring, and security features.
 All areas for improvement have been addressed and the system is now production-ready.

 ## ✅ Completed Improvements